WICG/webpackage/go/bundle/README.md

 ### sign-bundle

-There are two supported ways to sign: using signatures section or integrity block, which can be separated using `-signType` `signaturessection` or `integrityblock` flag values.
-Without the signType flag, the default is `signaturessection`.
+`sign-bundle` is split into the following sub-commands:

+- `signatures-section`
+- `integrity-block`
+- `dump-id`

-#### Using Signatures Section
+#### Using `signatures-section` sub-command

-`sign-bundle -signType signaturessection` takes an existing bundle file, a certificate and a private key, and emits a new bundle file with cryptographic signature for the bundled resources added.
+`sign-bundle signatures-section` takes an existing bundle file, a certificate and a private key, and emits a new bundle file with cryptographic signature for the bundled resources added.

-`sign-bundle` updates a bundle attaching a cryptographic signature of its exchanges.
+It updates a bundle attaching a cryptographic signature of its exchanges.
 To use this tool, you need a pair of a private key and a certificate in the `application/cert-chain+cbor` format.
 See [signatures-section extension](../../extensions/signatures-section.md) and [go/signedexchange](../signedexchange/README.md) for more information on how to create a key and certificate pair.

 Assuming you have a key and certificate pair for `example.org`, this command will sign all exchanges in `unsigned.wbn` whose URL's hostname is `example.org`, and writes a new bundle to `signed.wbn`.

 ```
-sign-bundle \
+sign-bundle signatures-section \
   -i unsigned.wbn \
   -certificate cert.cbor \
   -privateKey priv.key \